 In the finale, the long-running on-and-off relationship between Ross (David Schwimmer) and Rachel (Jennifer Aniston), which over the years included a drunken Las Vegas wedding and a baby, Emma, born in 2002, ended as most of the show’s fans hoped: They got back together, presumably for good.
 Meanwhile, Chandler (Matthew Perry) and Monica (Courtney Cox-Arquette) had become suburbanites and parents of twins, Phoebe (Lisa Kudrow) was married, and Joey (Matt LeBlanc) was headed off to L.A. to pursue his acting career.
 (A spin-off sitcom, Joey, followed LeBlanc’s character to Hollywood; the show failed to attract a significant audience, and was canceled in 2006.)

 Throughout the show’s run, its six stars maintained a famously unified front, ensuring that no one of them emerged as a dominating force onscreen and even negotiating their salaries together.
 In the spring of 2000, each member of the cast signed a two-year, $40 million contract that netted them each a staggering $1 million per episode.
 Broadcast in some 100 countries, Friends continues to earn good ratings for its syndicated rerun episodes.

-In February 2020, it was announced the original cast would gather for an unscripted reunion special to air on HBO Max in the spring.
+In February 2020, it was announced the original cast would gather for an unscripted reunion special to air on HBO Max.
 Filming was delayed due to the coronavirus pandemic.